-Julia Gay is currently studying MA Migration and Intercultural Studies in the Department of Languages and Cultures.
+Julia Gay has recently graduated in MA Migration and Intercultural Studies from the Department of Languages and Cultures.

 Julia explains why she chose this postgraduate programme over others she considered elsewhere: